NoaBm96/opsscool-docs/how-to-build-pyhthon-env-guide.md

   IdentityFile /home/mickey/private_keys/opssschool.pem
   User ubuntu
 ```
-- Select the remote status bar -> Remote-SSH: Connect to Host... -> You host name
+- Select the remote status bar -> Remote-SSH: Connect to Host... -> Your host name
 - VSC should open on your remote host and you should be good to go!

 ### Refrences